 The beauty of paddle boarding is its versatility, meaning you don’t need to live near the sea like most water sports activities to enjoy it.
 Any body of water, from a river to a lake to a stream… ok, ok not quite a stream but you get the gist.
 If you live in the UK then you already know that we have plenty of bodies of water to go UK paddleboarding, so wherever you live you’ll most probably live right near a great location to get the board out and get paddling on that water.
 Plus, if you don’t live near any water, or want a paddle boarding holiday, this is the perfect way to get out and explore a new location, with a Saltie SUP adventure just waiting to happen right around the corner.
 It was hard, but we managed to round up our favourite locations for UK paddleboarding!

-Top 5 UK Locations For Paddle Boarding
+The Top 5 UK Paddleboarding Locations

 1. Sandbanks, Dorset

-Our personal favourite, even if we are slightly biased is Sandbanks based in Dorset, known as a millionaires playground, Sandbanks is a beautiful small peninsula jutting out into the ocean.
-And, what’s better than one side of water?
+Our personal favourite, even if we are slightly biased is Sandbanks based in Dorset, known as a millionaire’s playground, Sandbanks is a beautiful small peninsula jutting out into the ocean.
+And, what’s better than one side of the water?
 Two.
-And that is why Sandbanks makes for an ideal spot of paddle boarding.
+And that is why Sandbanks makes for an ideal spot for paddle boarding.
 The waters around the harbour side are shallow and calm and the alternate side is filled with the beautiful open sea, leaving you to opt for either side, depending on what sort of a challenge you are looking for.
 A great spot to go paddle boarding in South West England.